akullpp/chrysanthium/src/pages/blog/2023-03-04-postgres-docker-flyway-migrations-integration-testing.md

 path: /postgres-docker-flyway-migrations-integration-testing
 ---

-Here's how you set up a Docker image of a PostgreSQL database with migrations (and possibly test data) applied by Flyway - often done for integration testing.
+Here's how you set up a Docker image of a PostgreSQL database with migrations (and possibly test data) applied by Flyway - often for integration testing.

 ----